This post about food sensitivity tests contains affiliate links.

 How to Get a Food Sensitivity Test

 I researched a few of the big food sensitivity names on the market, and finally settled in on Everlywell as the one I wanted to try for myself.
-Some of the tests did not feel right to me, and Everlywell has an excellent reputation.
-(UPDATE: Everlywell secured a partnership with Lori Greiner on Shark Tank!)
+Some of the tests did not feel right to me (like the hair test one – huh?) and I felt Everlywell had an excellent reputation to boot.
+Everlywell even secured a partnership with Lori Greiner on Shark Tank!

 After the Results